dCache/dcache-book2/install.md

     gPlazmaDomain     running 17744 dcache
     poolDomain        running 17798 dcache

-Now you can have a look at your DCACHE via The Web Interface, see [???][3]: <http://:2288/>, where httpd.example.org is the node on which your CELL-HTTPD service is running.
-For a single node DCACHE this is the machine on which your DCACHE is running.
+Now you can have a look at your dCache via The Web Interface, see [the section called “The Web Interface for Monitoring dCache”:](intouch.md#the-web-interface-for-monitoring-dcache) http://<httpd.example.org>:2288/, where <httpd.example.org> is the node on which your httpd service is running.
+For a single node dCache this is the machine on which your dCache is running.

 ### JAVA heap size